 Trends in the Yoga Industry

 Yoga features consistently in the top 20 fitness trends compiled by the ACSM annually.
-However, it dropped to number 15 in 2021, down from 7 just two years previously.
+However, it dropped to number 15 in 2022, down from 7 just three years previously.

 So, although the market research predicts that it’s a growth area, other exercise trends are currently proving more popular.